-Nasturtiums are indigenous to Peru where they were highly prized by the Incas as both a vegetable and a medicine.
-Eager garden volunteers, Nasturtiums will gladly make their home in any garden that offers them sufficient water, sunlight, and good drainage.
+Nasturtiums are indigenous to Peru where they were prized by the Incas as both a vegetable and a medicine.
+Always eager garden volunteers, Nasturtiums will make their home in any garden that offers them sufficient water, sunlight, and drainage.

-Garden writer Buckner Hollingsworth, in her Flower Chronicles, refers to one “Mr.Trimmer” who reportedly spied “luminescent scintillations” shimmering above his Nasturtiums.
-In a a generous attempt to defend both Trimmer’s vision and sobriety, Hollingsworth then cites Erasmus Darwin, grandfather of the father of evolution, who also claims to have witnessed “an electric lustre” emanating from these exquisite flowers.
+Garden writer Buckner Hollingsworth, in her Flower Chronicles, refers to a “Mr.Trimmer” who reportedly spied “luminescent scintillations” shimmering over his Nasturtiums.
+Ina magnanimous attempt to defend Trimmer’s vision (and perhaps his sobriety), Hollingsworth cites Erasmus Darwin, grandfather of Charles, who also claimed to have witnessed “an electric lustre” emanating from the flowers.

-You can preserve a few of the Deco-looking pods in a shallow dish filled with apple cider vinegar and salt.
-After jspending a night in the refrigerator they ‘ll become piquant “Nasturtium Capers” with which you can perk up your next potato salad.
+You can also preserve the deco-style Nasturtium pods in a shallow dish of apple cider vinegar and salt.
+After just a night or two in the refrigerator they become delightful “Nasturtium Capers”, perfect to add a touch of piquancy to your next Potato salad.